 hummus

 • salt

-Because people can’t resist screwing up a great thing, it’s occasionally made with yogurt.
-But the overwhelming majority of hummus is vegan.
+Because people can’t resist screwing up a great thing, hummus occasionally contains yogurt.
+But the overwhelming majority of hummus you’ll encounter is vegan.

 Despite its simplicity, preparation methods differ enormously.
-So try as many brands as you can, and sample it in as many restaurants as possible.
-If you don’t like it the first time you try it, you probably picked a variety that was ineptly prepared.
+So try as many brands as you can, and sample it from as many restaurants as possible.
+If you don’t like it the first time you try it, you probably had bad luck and should try it again elsewhere.

 Store-Bought Hummus

-Any mainstream supermarket will carry hummus, so it’s reliably available even if you’re traveling through rural North Dakota.
+Nearly every supermarket carries hummus, so it’s reliably available even if you’re traveling through rural North Dakota.
 Natural food stores often carry local brands that are much tastier than the stuff the big guys make.

-Since several of the largest hummus brands sell meat products, I don’t feel like featuring them here.
-Hummus from these companies also tends to contain preservatives.
-But there are a couple vegan brands that are worth your attention.
-Hope is especially good, it’s made with organic ingredients, and it’s widely distributed in the United States.
+Supermarket hummus often contains preservatives, so if that bothers you check the ingredients.
+There are a few vegan brands that are worth your attention.
+Hope is made with organic ingredients, and it’s widely sold throughout the United States.
 As of this writing, Hope offers eight varieties of hummus, and according to their FAQ everything they make is vegan.

-If you’ve got a Trader Joe’s nearby, their garlic and Middle Eastern varieties are both vegan and quite good.
-They also sell a delicious eggplant version that’s a cross between baba ghanouj and hummus.
+If you’ve got a Trader Joe’s grocery nearby, their garlic and Middle Eastern varieties are both vegan and quite good.
+They also sell a delicious eggplant version that mixes in some baba ghanouj.
 In Europe, both Aldi and the DM drugstore chain sell excellent hummus.
-Aldi’s is kept in the refrigerated section and DM’s sells in glass jars that you must refrigerate upon opening.
+Aldi’s keeps theirs in the refrigerated section.
+DM sells several flavored hummus products in baby-food style glass jars that you must refrigerate upon opening.
+I don’t consider DM’s versions authentic hummus but they nevertheless taste great.

+hummus